What are Discussion Boards?

 Considerations for Using Discussion Boards

 Discussion board use should be clearly defined in the course syllabus to set expectations with learners.
-In the LMS, posts can be attached to the grade center for participation points.
+In Canvas, posts can be attached to the grade center for participation points.
 Piazza can reduce the amount of emails sent to teaching assistants and instructors but does not feed into the grade center of the LMS.
 Students should know that opting-in to Piazza’s Career tool will make portions of their data available to prospective employers.

 Getting Started with Discussion Boards

-Discussion boards in the LMS are available to any course.
+Discussion boards in Canvas are available to any course.
 Piazza is free to use and requires instructors to create an account and set up a class site.
 Students will need to sign up for an account independently, however, instructors can share a class link to help facilitate.
 Piazza is not meant to distribute course content.
 Contact the Center for more information on using discussion boards or explore the Resource Library items on your own.